sonata-project/SonataNotificationBundle/Resources/doc/reference/installation.rst

 Backend availables :

- * ``sonata.notification.realtime`` : direct call, no benefit but useful for testing purpose
+ * ``sonata.notification.backend.runtime`` : direct call, no benefit but useful for testing purpose
- * ``sonata.notification.model``: use database to store message, require a background task to be started and supervised, decent starting point for a small amount of async task
+ * ``sonata.notification.backend.doctrine``: use database to store message, require a background task to be started and supervised, decent starting point for a small amount of async task
- * ``sonata.notification.rabbitmq``: use the RabbitMQ engine to handle messaging, best performance
+ * ``sonata.notification.backend.rabbitmq``: use the RabbitMQ engine to handle messaging, best performance

 .. code-block:: yaml

     # app/config/config.yml
     sonata_notification:
-        backend: sonata.notification.realtime
+        backend: sonata.notification.backend.runtime